Close Menu

 • Logan Benjamin, Co-Founder, PuroClean

-Additionally, Michael Kazula, a marketing director in the affiliate space, noted that the lesson extends beyond the IPO itself.
+Additionally, Michael Kazula, a marketing director in the affiliate space, noted that the fintech IPO lessons extend beyond the listing itself.

 “Chime and Klarna’s post-IPO difficulties emphasise the need for fintechs to prioritise sustainable growth over hypergrowth.
 While aggressive user acquisition can initially attract funding, the crucial phase after going public requires a focus on long-term profitability, customer retention, and a reliable business model.
 This lesson is particularly important for fintechs that depend heavily on affiliate marketing strategies.”